leomccormack/Spatial_Audio_Framework/README.md

 Many of these examples have also been released as VST audio plug-ins under the [SPARTA](https://github.com/leomccormack/SPARTA) banner.

 The following open-source projects also employ the framework: [HO-SIRR-GUI](https://github.com/leomccormack/HO-SIRR-GUI), and [CroPaC-Binaural](https://github.com/leomccormack/CroPaC-Binaural).

+## Extras

+The repository also includes the following "extras":

+* **safmex** - a bunch of Matlab MEX wrappers, which allow certain SAF functions to be used within Matlab.

 ## Contributing